imjonathanking/superlongurltest/README.md

 # superlongurltest
-Testing deployment in AQS using subdomains via route 53
+Testing deployment in AWS using subdomains via route 53